• Skip to primary navigation

 Why you will love this recipe:

 • These popsicles are refined sugar free making them healthy compared to most store bought popsicles.
+They are also dairy free, vegan, gluten-free, and paleo.

-• They store well in the freezer so you can have them on hand whenever you want a refreshing treat.
+• They store well in the freezer so you can have them on hand whenever you want a healthy, refreshing treat.

-Key ingredients and substitutions:
+Ingredients and substitutions:

-How to make this recipe:
+How to make (step-by-step):

 Step one: